Learning Kanji Tips Part 1

 This is not revolutionary.
 Many people have used and are still using flashcards to learn kanji.
 It's worth mentioning because there are people that aren't using this method for studying.

 If you're going the physical route, I'd like to add that White Rabbit Japan has produced some of the highest quality kanji cards on the market.
 Each card is full of essential info you'll want to know when studying.
 They're also great because they you can't be tempted with distractions like you can with smartphones and tablets.

 However, if you're not interested in physical cards, there are plenty of digital options.
 You don't have to be strictly all-digital or physical either.
 There's no harm in using both you help you.

 Learn Japanese, not kanji

-Many people confuse learning Japanese with learning kanji, or think that they are one and the same, when in reality they are not.
+Many people confuse learning Japanese with learning kanji or think that they are one and the same when in reality they are not.
 Even if you know all the kanji in the world, it won't help you if you're not knowledgeable in other areas such as vocabulary and grammar.
-You'll also get bored of drilling kanji with no context.
+You'll also get bored with drilling kanji with no context.

 When you encounter a new kanji in a textbook, article, or in the wild, take note of the context in which it's being used.
 If it's used in a word or a sentence, write it down on some paper or on your smartphone.
 You'll be able to remember the kanji much easier when you have context and a memory of where you first learned it.